Frequently Asked Questions

 Students stay with host families who live in different neighborhoods throughout Los Angeles.
 Typically, two students are placed with each family.
-Some families are located within walking distance, but most require a 15- to 50-minute public transportation commute to and from the Los Angeles Regional Center, where students take classes.
-In some cases, host families live farther away from the center, but past participants say that the loving families make the extra commute worth it.
+Some families are located within walking distance, but most require a 15- to 50-minute public transportation commute to and from the Los Angeles Regional Site, where students take classes.
+In some cases, host families live farther away from the regional site, but past participants say that the loving families make the extra commute worth it.
 Students indicate on their application if there is a preference for living with members of a particular cultural group, and although we consider that preference, we cannot guarantee it.

 How safe is it to live in Los Angeles?

 Unfortunately, the common perception of Los Angeles is of a wasteland of poverty, gangs, and crime.
 But L.A.
 Term alumni disagree with this unfair stereotype.
 In fact, they found their communities to be welcoming and friendly.
 Safety is nevertheless an issue of importance to the L.A.
 Term staff.
 All students participate in a mandatory safety training session and a Rape Aggression Defense course early in the semester that emphasizes the importance of using common sense.

 How intense is the workload?

 Students spend the majority of their time in Los Angeles studying with classmates, completing local field projects, working at internships, participating in community site visits, and sharing life with their host families.
 In other words, the workload is fairly demanding and requires students to be fully engaged with and committed to the program and community.
 We discourage students from taking additional classes from a community college, online courses, or independent study.

 Can a freshman or sophomore participate in the L.A.
 Term?

 Due to the variety and intensity of the term, students are encouraged to complete the program during or after the second semester of their sophomore year.
 Rare exceptions might be made for younger students on the basis of their life experience, personal maturity, and academic record.